+As a result of P.~Nowak \cite{Nowak2006}, for $p\in[1,2]$, coarse embeddability into $\ell^p$ is equivalent to coarse embeddability into Hilbert space.
+In this case, the theorem is proved in \cite{WFZ2025}.
 It is worth mentioning that for $p, q\in[2,\infty)$, $\ell^p$ admits a coarse embedding into $\ell^q$ if and only if $p\leq q$, see \cite[Theorem 1.10]{MN2008}.
-Thus, coarse embedding into $\ell^p$-space is stronger than coarse embedding into Hilbert space when $p>2$.
-In other words, for any metric space $X$ with bounded geometry, there exists $p_X\in[2,\infty]$ such that $X$ admits a coarse embedding into $\ell^p$ for any $p\geq p_X$.
-There is still no known example for a space with bounded geometry that coarsely embeds into $\ell^p$ for $p> 2$ but can not coarsely embed into Hilbert space.
+Thus, coarse embedding into $\ell^p$-space is weaker than coarse embedding into Hilbert space when $p>2$.
+However, $\ell^p$ is not of bounded geometry and there is still no known example of a metric space with \emph{bounded geometry} that coarsely embeds into $\ell^p$ for $p> 2$ but can not coarsely embed into Hilbert space.